a good day to put on a different pair of shoes.

 There is another thing to consider: perhaps the difficulty lies with us.

 Hard though it may be to believe, sometimes we can become a little self-righteous and think that we understand life perfectly and the faults all lie with others.
 We must exercise extreme caution that we are not pointing a finger at someone else when Jesus Himself said, “How can you say to your brother, ‘Let me take the speck out of your eye,’ when all the time there is a plank in your own eye?”
 (Matthew 7:4 NIV).

 Obviously we must all be aware that while it may not be difficult to observe what we think are ‘faults’ in someone else, it may be extremely difficult to admit that we have our own.

 The best thing to do is to remind ourselves constantly that we are all human and we all require love, patience, and understanding.
-We must make an effort to stand in another person’s shoes and see things the way they do before we try to offer our opinion on how we think they should do things, and we should also make sure to look within ourselves to see what others see in us.
+We must make an effort to stand – and walk – in another’s shoes and see things the way they do before we try to offer our opinion on how we think they should do things, and we should also make sure to look within ourselves to try and discern what others see in us.

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson